pujols/OSU_CSE_5524_2025AU/HW_5_programming_set/Readme.md

    Requirements:

-   * Calculate the distance betwqeen all the data points between `query_embeddings` and `ref_embeddings `.
+   * Calculate the distance between all the data points between `query_embeddings` and `ref_embeddings `.
+   * For the distance, please use cosine distance, that is, pre-normalize each vector to have its L2 norm equal to 1, and compute the L2 distance
-   * For each query, find its nearest neighbors indices `nn_indices` in the reference embeddings using the `dist` you calculate in the previous step.
+   * For each query, find its nearest neighbors' indices `nn_indices` in the reference embeddings using the `dist` you calculated in the previous step.

    <img src="AE_NN_viz.png" width="300" alt="Autoencoder Neural Network Visualization">